uptechteam/ios-cookbook/4-architecture.md

 ### View Model

-Plain old Swift object, performs all business logic of module.
+Plain old Swift object, performs all business logic of module through transorming reactive inputs into reactive outputs.

+Inputs are sequences of events from view layer, that trigger network, services etc.
+Outputs are sequences of events for view layer.
+Outputs contain cold observable sequence of props and hot observable sequences of other events.
+This includes alerts, triggers for navigation to other screens etc.
+To reuse functionality between different view models, we move use cases to service objects.

+When screen functionality grows view model becomes complex and hard to maintain.
+To scale it linearly we implement Redux-like state inside view model.
+More info about it (here)[].

 ```swift
 final class TeamChatViewModel {